greg-raven/hdc/_posts/2015-10-23-long-road-to-go.md

 Bidding for the road-widening project was originally expected to take place this summer, according to a previous Daily Press report.

-“As with most projects of this size there are small details that will take time,” Miller said, “(but) we’re making very good progress.
-It’s not a critical issue because we’re going to be a little behind schedule (with the bridge).”
+“As with most projects of this size there are small details that will take time,” Miller said, “(but) we're making very good progress.
+It's not a critical issue because we're going to be a little behind schedule (with the bridge).”

 The schedule for the completion of the 1,600-foot-long bridge has been pushed it back slightly, according to Miller, but he said it will still be close to the original October completion schedule.